-- (2) Where this Act is amended, the Chief Electoral Officer shall, without delay, - (a) provide consolidated copies of this Act for the use of election officers; - (b) correct and reprint any forms, guidelines, directives or instructions affected by the amendment; and

-(c) publish a notice in the Nunavut Gazette as soon as the Chief Electoral Officer has performed his or her duties under paragraphs (a) and (b).
+- (2) Where this Act is amended, the Chief Electoral Officer shall, without delay, - (a) provide consolidated copies of this Act for the use of election officers; - (b) correct and reprint any forms, guidelines, directions or instructions affected by the amendment; and - (c) publish a notice in the Nunavut Gazette as soon as the Chief Electoral Officer has performed his or her duties under paragraphs (a) and (b).
+S.Nu.
+2023,c.23,s.11(d).